bazel-contrib/toolchains_llvm/README.md

 particular target via a transition.

-Here's an example of using `target_compatible_with` on a target to get it to only build with the toolchain registered above:
+Here's an example of using `target_compatible_with` on a target to get it to only build when an appropriate target platform is specified:

 ```starlark
 platform(